willyborja95/Camello/README.md

 # Registrate App

 This app in build on Java using the Android Studio IDE.

-The pattern used now is the MVP (Model Vie Presenter).
+The pattern used now is the MVVM (Model View ViewModel)

-**View** is compose by the layout .xml and also the class Activities or Fragments.

-**Model** are that models our data source.

-**Presenter** en charge to communicate the View with the data source
+You can search about it on: https://developer.android.com/jetpack

 The files are organized according this components in packages with the same name.